NewsFetch/NewsFetch/newsfetch-enrichers/README.md

 This installed a previous version of Spacy that AllenNLP needs.

-After that, run the usual steps.
+After that, run the main() function.

 ## Docker